nhsconnect/ITK-FHIR-Outpatient-Letter/index.md

 The Transfer Of Care Outpatient letter  Specification supports the following care communications:

-**Outpatient letter (inpatient discharge summary) Document** – An ITK FHIR Document containing Transfer of Care information supporting an inpatient discharge typically between an acute hospital and GP practice.
+**Outpatient letter Document** – An ITK FHIR Document containing Transfer of Care information supporting between the hospital clinic and the GP and other relevant parties following a consultation in a clinic.

 FHIR Messaging components specified within this site have been developed by NHS Digital and use some of the CareConnect profiles created in collaboration with the INTEROPen community.